Recruitment and admission of doctoral students are carried out according to the admission regulations.

 a) Other forms of employment at SLU: accepted only if a contract is drawn up between the doctoral student and the head of department.
 The contract shall ensure that the time allocated for third-cycle studies as part of the employment is sufficient for the studies to be completed within the stipulated time (HEO Chapter 7 Section 36).

 b) Employment with another employer (company, university or other government agency).
-If a contract is drawn up between the employer, doctoral student and head of department, doctoral students may be admitted using this form of funding.
+If a contract is drawn up between the employer and the department, doctoral students may be admitted using this form of funding.
 The contract shall ensure that the time allocated for third-cycle studies as part of the employment is sufficient for the studies to be completed within the stipulated time (HEO Chapter 7 Section 36).
 If the PhD student will be "industridoktorand" this template can be used for forming the aggreement.

 Doctoral students from international universities taking part in research projects funded by Sida must be employed by their home university.
 The contract between Sida, SLU and the foreign universities governs the funding of the doctoral students' financial support and other costs.